Smoke inhalation is the number one cause of death related to fires. It’s a serious condition that has an incredibly negative impact on your health.

 If you stopped by work outside of your working hours, for whatever reason, and you get hurt in the fire, then workers compensation will generally not apply.
 You were not ‘on the clock’ at the time, which means you were not required to be there.
 An exception could be made if your employer officially asks you to go to work outside the work hours.
 However, if you’re there voluntarily, then compensation laws likely do not apply.

-There is also an issue if the fire takes place during the lunch break.
+There is also an issue if the fire occurs during the lunch break.
 It’s possible to argue that you were technically not on the clock at the time, though you were still on the premises.

 What can you do?

 If you have smoke inhalation injuries because of a fire at work, reach out to a St. Louis workers compensation lawyer ASAP for legal advice.
-They can help you file a claim and make sure you get the full amount of compensation you are legally entitled to.
-Give us a call 24/7 at (314) 361-4300 for a FREE case evaluation.
+They can help you file a claim and get the full compensation you are legally entitled to.
+Call us 24/7 at (314) 361-4300 for a FREE case evaluation.